scala/scala3/docs/docs/resources/talks.md

 - (Typelevel Summit Oslo, May 2016) [Dotty and types: the story so far](https://www.youtube.com/watch?v=YIQjfCKDR5A) by Guillaume Martres [\[slides\]](http://guillaume.martres.me/talks/typelevel-summit-oslo/).
-Guillaume focused on some of the practical improvements to the type system that Dotty makes, like the new type parameter inference algorithm that reasone about the type safety of more situations.
+Guillaume focused on some of the practical improvements to the type system that Dotty makes, like the new type parameter inference algorithm that is able to reason about the type safety of more situations than scalac.

 - (flatMap(Oslo) 2016) [AutoSpecialization in Dotty](https://vimeo.com/165928176) by [Dmitry Petrashko](http://twitter.com/darkdimius) [\[slides\]](https://d-d.me/talks/flatmap2016/#/).
 The Dotty Linker analyses your program and its dependencies to